 Sometimes the paternity case is initiated by the State or by the mother against an alleged father because child support is being sought from the alleged father.
 Sometimes the paternity case is initiated by the alleged father himself because he wants to get a Parenting Plan entered with the court, so he can spend time with his child.
 No matter who initiates the paternity case, the other party often doesn’t contest the alleged father’s paternity, in which case a court Decree Establishing Paternity is pretty easily obtained.
 Where the other party does contest the alleged father’s paternity, the court will order a blood test (DNA test), to determine whether the child and the alleged father are a DNA match.
 If the result is that they are not a DNA match, the paternity action will be dismissed with respect to the alleged father.
 If they are a DNA match, a court Decree Establishing Paternity will be entered, judicially establishing the alleged father to be the father of the child for all legal purposes.
 The resulting Parenting Plan and Order of Child Support will be entered as part of the paternity case.
 Do you need help establishing paternity?
-This is why you might consider hiring a family law attorney.
+This is why you might consider hiring one of our experienced family law attorneys.

 There are a variety of reasons why someone other than a biological parent might petition the court for custody of a minor child.
 The biological parents might be deceased, in prison, addicted to drugs or alcohol, or homeless – or may have abandoned the child.
 In such instances where neither biological parent is available to exercise custody of the minor child, a friend or other family member might step forward to petition the court for custody of the child, so a to avoid having the child going into foster care.
 The case law describes the standard for seeking non-parental custody of a minor child as follows: